mauldevrinz/TUGAS-SPS-NO.2-KELAS-3B/README.md

 ### 5. Train the Model
 - Train a model on Edge Impulse using the uploaded data.

-### 6. Export and Deploy to ESP32
-- Download the trained model as an Arduino library.
-- Include the library in your ESP32 Arduino project.
-- Use the model to classify real-time audio inputs.

 ## Project Structure
 ```